 As mentioned, Schaumburg is a hub for performing arts and entertainment.
 While many comedy clubs are close by, Chicago Improv is a fun and loud comedy theatre with daily stand-up comedy performances.

 The large theatre can house around 450 people simultaneously, with a few private rooms for priority seating and private parties.
 If you’re tired after a week of active sports or are looking for things to do this weekend, visiting this place is a great idea.
 The spot has bustling nocturnal activities every night and offers late shows on Friday and Saturday nights.

 If you’re eager to stay for dinner, try getting reservations for the night’s first show.
 This way, you can enjoy a luxurious dinner while having a dose of laughter at the same time.

-But, the reservation comes with appearing on the ground around 90 minutes before the showtime.
+However, the reservation comes with appearing on the ground around 90 minutes before showtime.
 But don’t worry; the club has a spacious bar and waiting area where you can wait for the entertaining experience.

 Chicago Improv Comedy Club is easily accessible through the main Woodfield road and lies close to Woodfield Mall.
 So, you can easily top off your shopping session with an entertaining performance in the evening!
 Tickets can cost you anywhere from $20-$50 per head, depending on the date and time of your visit.